Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/05-using-multiple-cu/README.md

 3. Alter the kernel linking process to create multiple CUs of the same kernel.
 4. Re-run the hardware emulation and confirm the parallel execution of the CUs.

 This tutorial uses an image filter example to demonstrate the multiple CU feature.
-To keep this tutorial design simple the host application uses random data for the pixel instead of a real image.
+To keep this tutorial design simple, the host application uses random data for the pixel instead of a real image.
 By default, these three kernels run sequentially, using the same hardware resources because the FPGA only contains a single CU of the kernel.
 This tutorial demonstrates how to increase the number of CU, and then executing the kernel runs in parallel.

-An OpenCV version of the host code is also provided in the source code directory `src/host/host_opencv.cpp`, however instruction to use the OpenCV version of the host code is not provided in this tutorial.
+An OpenCV version of the host code is also provided in the source code directory `src/host/host_opencv.cpp`.
+However, the instructions to use the OpenCV version of the host code is not provided in this tutorial.
 The OpenCV version of the host-code can be used after installing OpenCV library and make necessary changes related to OpenCV settings in the `Makefile`.

 ## Before You Begin